shuhari-io/shuhari-io.github.io/_drafts/learning-vision.md

 - So poorly organized that it's virtually impossible to know where to begin and how to proceed from resource to resource (Youtube, Google search).
 - Trapped in silo's created by the big tutorial companies (Coursera, Edx, Howcast, Udacity, Udemy...).

 While there is certainly an abundance of educational web content, there is a lack of structure linking these resources into a cohesive whole.
 Searching YouTube for fire spinning, knitting, or plumbing tutorials turns up a large selection of videos, but there is no clear educational path through those videos.
+We will provide the links between that content.

 ##How Shuhari Helps

-> Shuhari will deliver the best educational content of the web to our users by engaging existing communities that are putting out educational content and providing a better platform for their content than what currently exists.
+Shuhari will deliver the best educational content of the web by  engaging existing learning communities and providing an amazing educational platform.

 Here's how:

-- Enable the easy addition of content into the Shuhari catalog.
-- Allow users to link content together into step by step lesson plans of [Performable and Portable](http://learncapital.com/education-vs-information/) knowledge.
+- Allow users to link [Performable and Portable](http://learncapital.com/education-vs-information/) educational content together into step by step lesson plans.
 - Rank courses based upon required proficiency (beginner, intermediate, advanced/Shu, Ha, Ri).
 - Create communities around educational subjects through sharing and discussion.
 - Track user progress through the educational content.